"The potential of every child is unlimited." Dr Suzuki

 The Suzuki Talent Education Association of Australia (NSW) Inc keeps an updated list of qualified teachers in your area.
 Even if you have found a Suzuki teacher on your own, it is advantageous to check with the web listing to verify their qualifications are current.

-Violin Group Class - all levels (Term 1, Week 2 of 7)Suzuki Music InstituteCancelled due to lack of enrolment
+Violin Group Class - CANCELLED (due to lack of enrolment)Suzuki Music InstituteCANCELLED due to lack of enrolment

-Cello Group Lesson - all levels (Term 1, Week 2 of 7)Suzuki Music InstituteCancelled due to lack of enrolment
+Cello Group Lesson - CANCELLED (due to lack of enrolment)Suzuki Music InstituteCANCELLED due to lack of enrolment

 “Musical ability is not an inborn talent but an ability which can be developed.
 Any child who is properly trained can develop musical ability just as all children develop the ability to speak their mother tongue.
 The potential of every child is unlimited.”
 Dr Suzuki

 Dr Suzuki has called his teaching method the Mother-Tongue Approach.
 It was inspired by the knowledge that all children learn to speak their native tongue in the supportive environment of their family.

 When a child learns to speak, the following factors are at work:

 - Parent Involvement

 - Loving Encouragement

 In the Suzuki approach each of these principles is used in the learning of an instrument (piano, violin, viola, cello, flute, guitar and voice).